ibm-cloud-docs/assistant/getting-started.md

 In this short tutorial, we introduce the {{site.data.keyword.conversationshort}} tool and go through the process of creating your first assistant.
 {: shortdesc}

-## Step 1: Request to participate in the Beta
+## Before you begin
-{: #launch-tool}
+{: #prereqs}

-From the bottom of the Workspaces page of your {{site.data.keyword.conversationshort}} instance, click **Request Beta**, and then confirm that you accept terms and conditions for participating in the Beta.
+The information in this topic applies to {{site.data.keyword.conversationshort}} Beta only.
+To request participation in the Beta, from the bottom of the Workspaces page of your {{site.data.keyword.conversationshort}} instance, click **Request Beta**, and then confirm that you accept the terms and conditions for participating in the Beta.

 If you do not have a service instance, go to the [Getting started tutorial (for the generally available {{site.data.keyword.conversationshort}} service) ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://console.bluemix.net/docs/services/conversation/getting-started.html) for information about how to get a free subscription to one.

 **Note**: If you are approved for Beta participation, it is the service instance where you request Beta access that will be upgraded.
-And every workspace in that service instance will be upgraded.
+And every workspace in that service instance will be converted to a skill.
+You can read more about skills in [Step 2](#add-skill) below.
 Do not request Beta participation from an instance with workspaces that you are actively using.
-To try out the Beta safely, you can create a new service instance, and then request access from it.
+To try out the Beta safely, without impacting workspaces that you want to continue using, you can create a new service instance, and then request access from it.

-## Step 2: Create an assistant
+## Step 1: Create an assistant
 {: #create-assistant}

 Your first step in the {{site.data.keyword.conversationshort}} tool is to create an assistant.